musheen/LevelSetFortran/README.md

 - Currently uses uniform grid spacing.
 - If you want to only run the signed distance function part, set the min/max iterations to zero.
 - The .stl files need to be clean.
 No pierced faces or dirty CAD.
+- Currently uses .stl only right now.
+I would love to add in other CAD file types, but not a priority currently.
 - Current code is pretty messy, and a lot of unused routines.
 I will try and clean it up later when I have time.